 Then there’s Colleen Z Burke, who seems o have spent a lot of time in the cemetery with her children and grandchildren.
 It’s a frequent presence in her poems.
 Here’s a spread from Wildlife in Newtown (1994; my blog post here; right click on the image for a bigger version):

-And Fiona Wright, a couple of generations younger than Colleen Burke, has also written beautifully about eating a sandwich on leaning against a tombstone.
+And Fiona Wright, a couple of generations younger than Colleen Burke, has also written beautifully about eating a sandwich while leaning against a tombstone.
 I wrote about that poem here.
 Come to think of it, though they are very different poets, both Fiona Wright and Colleen Burke seem to have given similar gifts to readers who live around Newtown, of filling the air with words.
 I heard recently that the thing that makes humans so successful as a species (so far) isn’t that we’re more intelligent than others, but that we communicate with each other.
 These poets help us to hear at least a little of what the environment is saying to us.

 [Added later: The grave of Eliza Donnithorne and the magnificent fig tree feature strongly I Am Susannah (1987), a book for young people by Australian national treasure Libby Gleeson.]